letovesnoi/machine-learning/projects/capstone/capstone_proposal_template.md

 There is already a huge amount of publicly [available](https://gnps.ucsd.edu/) mass spectra of natural products.
 It turned out to be possible to detect natural products by their mass spectra and also find new ones missing in the database using a high-throughput technology built on computational algorithms such as DEREPLICATOR.

-I'm going to use this **one hundred million tandem mass spectra** in the Global Natural Products Social (GNPS) molecular networking infrastructure ([Wang M. et al., 2016](https://www.nature.com/articles/nbt.3597)) to select peptide compounds and classify them by Machine learning algorithms.
+I'm going to use this one hundred million tandem mass spectra in the Global Natural Products Social (GNPS) molecular networking infrastructure ([Wang M. et al., 2016](https://www.nature.com/articles/nbt.3597)) to select peptide compounds and classify them using Machine learning algorithms.
 The labels can be taken from molecular structures from [GNPS library](https://gnps.ucsd.edu/ProteoSAFe/gnpslibrary.jsp?library=GNPS-LIBRARY#%7B%22Library_Class_input%22%3A%221%7C%7C2%7C%7C3%7C%7CEXACT%22%7D) (trustworthy labels manually obtained by biologists) or from highly-reliable DEREPLICATOR identifications.
-In both cases it's **several hundred structures** (about 200 cyclic and 100 non-cyclic structures) and about a half a thousand or **thousand spectra** related to them (3-5 different spectra for the structure on average).
+In both cases it's about **200 cyclic** and **100 non-cyclic structures** and about **500-1000 spectra** related to them (3-5 different spectra for the structure on average).

 Each spectrum is in the [MGF Format](https://ccms-ucsd.github.io/GNPSDocumentation/downloadlibraries/#mgf-format) consisting of list of pairs of mass-to-charge ratio and intensity (see ```data/spectra/*.mgf``` or ```data/GNPS-LIBRARY.mgf```).
 The compound structure is in the [Molfile](https://en.wikipedia.org/wiki/Chemical_table_file) containing information about the atoms, bonds, connectivity and molecular coordinates (see ```data/mols/*.mol```).